tomviering/Github-Capstone/lessons/03_Intro_to_versioning.md

 ### Version Control Systems and Hosts

-There are a lot of [different version control systems available](https://en.wikipedia.org/wiki/List_of_version_control_software).
-These systems enable you to track changes locally or remotely (easy for collaborations), and there are hosts available for remote management of your "[repositories](https://en.wikipedia.org/wiki/Repository_(version_control))".

 In this class we will be focusing on [Git](https://git-scm.com/).
-Git is usually used for version control on a local computer and you do not need internet access to use it (internet access will be needed to download Git).
-The local version control setup with Git (or other version control systems) can be connected to an online setup that hosts repositories for sharing and collaboration.
+Git is usually used for version control on a local computer and you do not need internet access to use it - so you can also work offline.
+Only when you want to share your updates on your project (or receive them), you will need to be online.

-GitHub is currently the most popular host of open source projects by [number of projects and number of users](https://en.wikipedia.org/wiki/Comparison_of_source_code_hosting_facilities#Popularity).
-But other hosts exist, including [SourceForge](https://sourceforge.net/), [BitBucket](https://bitbucket.org/), and [Gitlab](https://about.gitlab.com/), to name a few.
+GitHub is currently the most popular host of open source projects and is often used in AI and machine learning.
+This is why we will use GitHub.

 ## Why use Version Control?